tkhyn/djinga/README.rst

 djinga.ext.django
    Provides a ``{% django %}{% enddjango %}`` tag to include django template language in a jinja2 template.
+For this tag to work, the ``django.core.context_processors.request`` context processor must be enabled.

 djinga.ext.url
    Provides a tag for URL reversing, similar to the django templates one.